top of page

 Sugar & Ayurveda

-The dangers of excess sugars are many and impact our lives in the short term and long term.
+The dangers of excess sugars are many and impact our lives in both the short and long term.
 The most common is associated with extra calories and possible weight gain.
-Secondly, the spike in blood sugar creates increased glucose levels, which affect our energy levels and make the roller-coaster effects of stimulation and then depression.
+Secondly, the spike in blood sugar creates increased glucose levels, which affect our energy levels and cause the roller-coaster effects of stimulation and then depression.
 Finally, sugar-related illnesses are significant causes of heart disease, diabetes, and immunity-related health issues, including cancer and candida.

 It is essential to understand the difference between sugar and sweet taste.
 Ayurveda believes that each meal should contain all six tastes (sweet, sour, salty, pungent, bitter, and astringent).
 This ensures proper digestion, assimilation, and elimination processes and creates Ojas (the life sap of life).

 From the Ayurvedic viewpoint, excess sugar can be problematic because it is heavy, clogging, stale, and overstimulating.
 It creates Ama (toxins), sluggishness, weakens immunity, and causes disease.
-But the sweet taste is important because it is grounding, nourishing, and calming, improving strength and vitality, supports tissue nourishment, immunity, and quality sleep.
+But the sweet taste is important because it is grounding, nourishing, and calming, improving strength and vitality, supporting tissue nourishment, immunity, and quality sleep.

 Ayurvedic Strategies for Sugar Addiction